David-SWUSA-RISCOS/YASDOE/docs/user/README.md

 ## THANK YOU:

-I noticed that the download count of the YASDOE binaries and Documentation is over 400 downloads on the main file site for YASDOE.
-So thank you to everyone that is giving YASDOE a try.
+<s>I noticed that the download count of the YASDOE binaries and Documentation is over 400 downloads on the main file site for YASDOE</s>.
+Thank you to everyone that is giving YASDOE a try.

+Now two days after posting the files we are well over 500 downloads of the binaries, as well as nearly 700 of the source archive and documentation archive.
+Thank you all for all that are using or modifiying YASDOE.
+Have fun with it, I hope someone does something useful with this OS.